samuanv/Presentations/Final-presentation-guidelines.md

 # Presentation guidelines

-## :idea: Tips on what to include in your final presentation:
+:bulb: **Tips on what to include in your final presentation** :bulb:

-Before you get to preparing the presentation, go through the evaluation criteria to be aware of what the jury will focus on.
+Before you get to preparing the presentation, go through the [evaluation criteria](https://github.com/Global-Travel-Hackathon) to know what the jury will be focused on.

-To help you with the presentation, below we suggest a guideline on how the presentation should look like:
+To help you a bit, we suggest a simple guideline on how the presentation could look like:

 * What problem are you solving and why is it important?
 What is unique about it?
 * How does it relate to the three main topics?
 * If you have a demo, show it.
-* What data and API’s did you use for your project?
+* What data and APIs did you use for your project?
-* Where there any tech challenges you needed to overcome?
+* Were there any tech challenges you needed to overcome?
-* Did you a unique technique or many different components?
+* Did you use a unique technique or many different components?
 * If you don’t have a functional demo, present the user journey and focus on the uniqueness of your idea and your solution.

-You will have 5 minutes to present your project followed by a QA session (up to 3 minutes).
+You have **5 minutes to present your project** followed by a **3-minutes QA session**.

-The evaluation criteria and other tips at <https://github.com/Global-Travel-Hackathon>.